r-ramaraja/RewardBot/README.md

 - `app.py` is the entry point of the application.
 - `data/tables.sql` contains the SQL script to create the required tables.
-- `docs/` contains the project proposal, design sketches, and the final report.
+- `docs/` contains the documentation regarding the project (report, proposal, demo).
 - `requirements.txt` contains the list of dependencies.
 - `services/` contains the business logic of the application.
 - `settings/` contains the settings for the application.